-I’m not sure Pinterest is really something most people think about as a worldbuilding tool, but it’s wonderful for that purpose anyway, particularly for visual people, so here’s a look at how I set up my Pinterest character boards.
+I’m not sure Pinterest is really something most people think about as a worldbuilding tool, but it’s wonderful for that purpose anyway, particularly for visual people, so here’s a look at how I set up my Pinterest country boards.

 This is my Eilis country board, and already you can see the sections I use.
 (Sections are one “recent” Pinterest update that I actually appreciate, unlike all the other “improvements” that just make Pinterest a bigger pain to use.)
 Wardrobe and Cuisine are pretty self-explanatory.
 Characters are not specific characters, in most cases, but they’re specific character banks I can draw on when creating Eilisian characters so they fit the culture and common appearance of Eilisian people.

 Above are a couple sections of the undivided part of the country board.
 It’s basically the country’s aesthetic, consisting of textures, architecture, wardrobe and cuisine that isn’t specific enough to go in its respective section, flora and fauna, and some music from YouTube that I stumbled across and thought fit.
 There are also some aesthetic collages I found that fit.
 It’s just a mix of things that gives the feel and mood of the country.

 Wardrobe is sectioned off partially because there’s a lot of it on most of my boards, partially because some of the images don’t fit the aesthetic style of the rest of the board, and partially so they’re easy to access for character boards later on.
 I sometimes have pins that go both in the “Wardrobe” section and in the aesthetic part of the board.
 This section could also come in handy when describing clothing in an actual story.